eKoopmans/html2pdf.js/README.md

 When submitting an issue, please provide reproducible code that highlights the issue, preferably by creating a fork of [this template jsFiddle](https://jsfiddle.net/u6o6ne41/) (which has html2pdf already loaded).
 Remember that html2pdf uses [html2canvas](https://github.com/niklasvh/html2canvas) and [jsPDF](https://github.com/MrRio/jsPDF) as dependencies, so it's a good idea to check each of those repositories' issue trackers to see if your problem has already been addressed.

+### Tests

+html2pdf is currently sorely lacking in unit tests.
+Any contributions or suggestions of automated (or manual) tests are welcome.
+This is high on the to-do list for this project.

 ### Pull requests

 If you want to create a new feature or bugfix, please feel free to fork and submit a pull request!
 Use the [`develop`](/eKoopmans/html2pdf/tree/develop) branch, which features the latest development, and make changes to `/src/` rather than directly to `/dist/`.
 You can test your changes by rebuilding with `npm run build`.